Preparing Trees for Hurricanes

 Tall, slender pine trees that were part of a forest before suburban development are susceptible to storm damage.
 These trees relied on one another for wind resistance and support during storms.
 Without each other, they are unprotected from storm damage.
 Consider removing tall, slender trees from your landscape for safety and replacing them with trees that are known to be sturdier during storms.
 Existing trees with severed root systems from construction can also fail in storms by falling over.
 Consider reducing their size or removing these weak trees.

 Remember that any tree is more susceptible to toppling during a storm if it suffers from construction damage to roots, poor growing conditions, small root zones, and disease or insect problems.

-Plant trees from the "Highest" and "Medium-High" UF/IFAS Wind Resistance lists and match these to your site conditions.
+Plant trees from the "Highest" and "Medium-High" UF/IFAS Wind Resistance lists and match these to your site conditions; check with your local Extension office for updated lists.
 Give trees adequate rooting space with no obstructions (sidewalks, buildings, and streets).
 For small trees, there should be at least 3 meters by 3 meters unobstructed around the trunk; for large trees, provide at least 10 meters by 10 meters.
 Consider planting trees in groups as opposed to individually.
 This will make them more wind-resistant.